NHS and IT/EPS

-NHS England (formally known as the NHS Commissioning Board) are responsible for undertaking a range of tasks that support pharmacies in accessing and using national NHS IT applications.
+NHS England and NHS Improvement (NHSE&I) are responsible for undertaking a range of tasks that support pharmacies in accessing and using national NHS IT applications.

 The document – Securing excellence in IT Services: Operating model for community pharmacies, appliance contractors, dental practices and community optometry – sets out NHS organisational responsibilities in relation to IT.

-Where there is a national policy directive for contractors to provide a service, including the Electronic Prescription Service, NHS England, through its local teams may either provide support functions itself or make arrangements for commissioning support units (CSUs) or any other IT provider to deliver them.
+Where there is a national policy directive for contractors to provide a service, including the Electronic Prescription Service, NHSE&I, through its local teams may either provide support functions itself or make arrangements for commissioning support units (CSUs) or any other IT provider to deliver them.

-GP IT services will be managed by clinical commissioning groups (CCGs) on behalf of NHS England.
-A CCG may choose to provide support functions to GP practices itself or make arrangements to commission support from CSUs or another IT provider – whilst it is possible that in some areas, NHS England and CCGs will commission the same CSU to provide EPS support for pharmacies and GPs respectively, this may not always be the case
+GP IT services will be managed by clinical commissioning groups (CCGs) on behalf of NHSE&I. A CCG may choose to provide support functions to GP practices itself or make arrangements to commission support from CSUs or another IT provider – whilst it is possible that in some areas, NHSE&I and CCGs will commission the same CSU to provide EPS support for pharmacies and GPs respectively, this may not always be the case

 Local digital roadmaps